-Hadoop KMS is a cryptographic key management server based on Hadoop's KeyProvider API.
-It provides a client which is a KeyProvider implementation that interacts with the KMS using the HTTP REST API.
-Both the KMS and its client support HTTP SPNEGO Kerberos authentication and SSL-secured communication.
-The KMS is a Java-based web application which runs using a pre-configured Tomcat server bundled with the Hadoop distribution.
+Hadoop Key Management Server (KMS) is a cryptographic key management server based on the Hadoop KeyProvider API.
+It provides a KeyProvider implementation client that interacts with the KMS using the HTTP REST API.
+Both the KMS and its client support HTTP SPNEGO Kerberos authentication and TLS/SSL-secured communication.
+The KMS is a Java-based web application that uses a preconfigured Tomcat server bundled with the Hadoop distribution.

-For instructions on securing the KMS, see Securing the Key Management Server (KMS) on page 198.
+For instructions on securing the KMS, see Securing the Key Management Server (KMS) on page 257.